foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/board/emsk.rst

 To use embARC OSP applications on the IoTDK board, the following items are required

 * USB Cable
-* The USB cable provides power to the board (maximum 500 mA); however, if the board is to run standalone, the universal switching power adaptor (110-240V AC to 5V DC), can be used to power the board
+* The USB cable provides power to the board (maximum 500 mA).
+However, if the board is to run standalone, the universal switching power adaptor (110-240V AC to 5V DC), can be used to power the board
 * :ref:`software_requirement`.